google-parfait/tensorflow-federated/docs/federated_learning.md

 #### Serialization {#serialization}

-TFF aims at supporting a variety distributed learning scenarios in which the machine learning model code you write might be executing on a large number of heterogeneous clients with diverse capabilities.
+TFF aims at supporting a variety of distributed learning scenarios in which the machine learning model code you write might be executing on a large number of heterogeneous clients with diverse capabilities.
 While at one end of the spectrum, in some applications those clients might be powerful database